sympy/sympy/doc/src/modules/physics/mechanics/examples/multi_degree_freedom_holonomic_system.rst

     >>> system.apply_torque(compound_pend, T * compound_pend.z, slider.child_interframe)
     >>> system.apply_torque(C_frame, -kT*q3*compound_pend.z, compound_pend)

-With the problem setup, the equations of motion can be generated using the ``System`` class with :class:`~.KanesMethod` in the backend. ::
+With the problem set up, the equations of motion can be generated using the ``System`` class with :class:`~.KanesMethod` in the backend. ::

     >>> system.form_eoms()